A DAY AT THE STABLES

 Feel the spirit of The Stables of Tamaya

-Long ago, Connie Collis started acquiring horses and teaching lessons from her feed shop, CWW Feed Store in San Ysidro, New Mexico.
+Long ago, Connie Collis started acquiring horses and teaching lessons from her feed store, CWW Feed Store in San Ysidro, New Mexico.
 Later, in 2008, the Hyatt Regency Tamaya Resort & Spa took notice of her incredible trail rides and wonderful herd of horses.
 They were the perfect addition to the resort located on the Santa Ana Pueblo.
 Shortly after some courting, Connie, her horses, and the Tamaya Horse Rehab program joined The Hyatt Regency Tamaya Resort & Spa and migrated to a spectacular piece of land on the Santa Ana Pueblo, New Mexico.
-While, CWW Feed Store remains home to much of the operations, nestled at the base of the sacred Tuyuna Rock now lives The Stables of Tamaya.
+While, CWW Feed Store remains home to many of Connie's horses, nestled at the base of the sacred Tuyuna Rock now lives The Stables of Tamaya.

 Guests will arrive back to the stable after the morning ride concludes, and volunteers will unsaddle and clean up the horses.
 Then we offer lead arounds to children under 7 who want a private riding experience around the stables.
 When the weather is still hot, we rinse the horses off, another good chance for training and building trust with our horses.
 Around midday the older horses are given supplements and extra grains they may need after a ride.

 We care for The Horses of Tamaya with as much individual attention as possible.
 After all the chores and special needs are met for the day, we start all over again.
 Evening trail rides are prepared, and after all the horses are brushed are put back into their respective pens, the sun sets and the day concludes with feeding all of the horses once more.